The Chapman Company

 In 1902 he left Harvard before completing his degree and for the next year, he was employed as a designer and superintendent for a Company on Congress Street in Boston.
 While his Harvard biography doesn't name the company, it is almost certainly Chandler Specialty Manufacturing.
 This assumption is supported because Chapman's archive contains original adverts for the Chandler fan lamps and a photo of a Chandler hanging lamp.In addition, a personal watercolor by Chapman of a Chandler style shade is included in the archive.
 Chandler is believed to have been the only lamp company operating on Congress Street at that time.

 In 1904 Chandler Specialty Manufacturing acquired a new investor, see Mosaic Shades p.22.
-In the latter part of that year, Chandler started International Shade Company (ISCO) in Springfield with an as yet un-named partner.
+In the latter part of that year, Chandler started International Shade Company (ISCO) in Springfield with an as yet unnamed partner.
 International Shade Company discontinued their manufacture of art shades and lamps in March of 1914.
-It’s possible that Chapman partnered with Chandler at international, but there is nothing definitive in the archive.

-Chapman's Harvard biography mentions that he then spent the next 3 years, likely between 1904 and 1906, as a designer and superintendent of a similar firm to Chandler but based in New York.
+Chapman's Harvard biography mentions that he then spent the next 3 years, likely between 1903 and 1905, as a designer and superintendent of a similar firm to Chandler but based in New York.
+The 1905 Census shows Chapman living in Manhattan as a designer.